 With all that being said, the overall sentiment about Naked Whey is still very positive.
 The vast majority of people are still giving it positive reviews.
 However, the fact that the number of positive ratings is going down could be an indication of people becoming more educated with regard to protein blends…maybe more people are starting to realize that whey protein concentrate (its main protein source) is inferior.

 At least for me, knowing what I know about whey protein concentrate as a Certified Nutrition Coach, I just can’t recommend a protein powder with a 100% whey protein concentrate blend.
 So, despite the positive user reviews, it’s still a no from me dawg (American Idol reference for those of you who don’t watch TV).

 - 100% grass fed

 - Contains fat and carbs

 Naked Whey has a lot going for it in its 100% grass-fed, non GMO protein source…plus, it’s low calorie and low sodium.
-However, it is comprised entirely of whey protein concentrate, which is a huge issue.
+However, it is comprised entirely of whey protein concentrate, which is a huge issue in my opinion as a Certified Nutrition Coach.
 Additionally, it contains fat and carbs, which are both things I always recommend avoiding when it comes to protein shakes.
-If you want to learn about several better protein powders, check out my list of the Top 10 Best Protein Protein Powders.
+If you want to learn about several better protein powders, check out my list of the Best Protein Protein Powders.